ricoswabii/ricoswabii.github.io/index.md

 > └─> Hello!
 I'm a `cybersecurity enthusiast` and `IT Specialist` with a strong passion for tech.
 Always eager to **learn**, **adapt**, and take on **new challenges**.
 >
-> I see every challenge as a chance to `upgrade skills` and every project as a `deployment for growth`.
+> I see every challenge as a chance to upgrade skills and every project as a deployment for growth.
 >

 >